 Gunnison’s Local Ski Hill

-Cranor Hill Ski Area opened in 1962 and operates most seasons in Gunnison.
-Owned and operated by the City of Gunnison, Cranor Hill is another way to get outside during winter in Gunnison.
+Cranor Hill Ski Area is a town ski hill in Gunnison, Colorado.
+It opened in 1962 and operates when there is sufficient snow.
+Owned and operated by the City of Gunnison, Cranor Hill is an affordable, accessible way to get outside during winter in Gunnison.
 Beginner and advanced skiers alike can enjoy getting their laps in at Cranor Hill.
 It might be the smallest place you’ve ever skied, but that doesn’t stop it from being a lot of fun.

 What is Cranor Hill like?